Loading...

 redirectURI (provided in SSO Login Services by Devtron)

-Create a new for your application.
+Create a new realm in Keycloak for your application.

 Here, we will add Devtron as a client for using Keycloak SSO.